 When properly aligned with the Earth's poles, equatorial mounts can allow the telescope to follow the smooth, arc-like motion of a star across the sky.

 Dobsonian telescopes are Newtonian style telescopes that are mounted on a modified version of the Al-Azimuth mount.
 Therefore, a Dobsonian mount is a modified Alt-Az Mount.
 The name Dobsonian really just refers to the mount or base that the optical tube rides on.
 The design does away with the tripod and complex equatorial counterweight system and gives you straightforward left-right, up-down points of rotation.
 The simplicity of the design means these telescopes are less costly to manufacture, easy to set up, and all around great instruments for visual observing.
 If you wish to view deep sky objects on a budget, this style of Telescope for you.

-A GoTo Mount simply refers to a computerized mount that automatically point a Telescope at celestial objects that the user wishes to track and view.
-GoTo mounts can be found in any Mount style - whether it be Alt-Azimuth, Equatorial, Dobsonian etc.
+A Computerized (or 'GoTo') Mount simply refers to a mount that can automatically point a Telescope at celestial objects that the user wishes to track and view.
+Computerized mounts can be found in any Mount style - whether it be Alt-Azimuth, Equatorial, Dobsonian etc.